honeycombio/academy-browser-instrumentation-course/content-scripts/video-automatic-instrumentation-web.md

 ### [Visual] Show session IDs in Honeycomb UI
 **[Audio]**
-By default, the Honeycomb SDK automatically generates session IDs and attaches them to every span - as an attribute - during a browser session.
+By default, the `HoneycombWebSDK` automatically generates `session.id`s and attaches them to every span - as an attribute - during a browser session.
 This is crucial for frontend observability.
-Since user interactions only live for the duration of the interaction itself, trace context is lost before the user initiates subsequent requests in the browser.
-Session IDs are the key linking mechanism, since these frontend interactions are oftentimes spread across many traces.
+Since user interactions only live for the duration of the interaction itself, trace context is lost before the user initiates subsequent requests in the browser. `session.id`s are the key linking mechanism, since these frontend interactions are oftentimes spread across many traces.

-Session IDs also allow Jess to filter traces by user session in Honeycomb.
+`session.id`s also allow Jess to filter traces by user session in Honeycomb.

-If needed, it's possibe to override the session logic using a custom session ID; for example, if you can log in as different users in your web application, you may want to generate a new session ID every time you switch users.
+If needed, it's possibe to override the session logic using a custom `session.id`; for example, if you can log in as different users in your web application, you may want to generate a `session.id` every time you switch users.

 ### [Visual] Honeycomb UI showing complete trace
 **[Audio]**
-With session IDs in place, Jess can now follow a user’s journey across multiple browser interactions and traces, rich browser-specific attributes, and session attributes - all in one place!
+With `session.id`s in place, Jess can now follow a user’s journey across multiple browser interactions and traces, rich browser-specific attributes, and session attributes - all in one place!

 Automatic instrumentation helped her get started fast, with minimal custom coding and lots of great insight.

 ### [Visual] Final screen: “Key Takeaways”
 Let’s recap what Jess got from automatic instrumentation:
-- Automatic instrumentation with OpenTelemetry and the Honeycomb WebSDK captures important frontend spans with no manual coding.
+- Automatic instrumentation with OpenTelemetry and the `Honeycomb WebSDK` captures important frontend spans with no manual coding.
-- Honeycomb’s Web SDK wraps OpenTelemetry to collect page loads, clicks, fetches, Core Web Vitals, and more - right out of the box.
+- The `HoneycombWebSDK` wraps OpenTelemetry to collect page loads, clicks, fetches, Core Web Vitals, and more - right out of the box.
 - Make sure to verify proper header propagtion.
-Use the W3C `Traceparentcontext` header so frontend spans connect seamlessly to backend traces. _Note: Include a link to [CORS errors documentation](https://docs.honeycomb.io/troubleshoot/common-issues/sending-data/#cors-errors).
+Use the W3C `traceparent` context header so frontend spans connect seamlessly to backend traces. _Note: Include a link to [CORS errors documentation](https://docs.honeycomb.io/troubleshoot/common-issues/sending-data/#cors-errors).
-- Session IDs link multiple frontend traces for the same user, even when traces are split.
+- `session.id`s link multiple frontend traces for the same user, even when traces are split.